What is Divert?

 It signposts offenders towards help to address the problems, which have led to their offending.

-Instead of charging and prosecuting offenders, Divert provides a range of support – known as pathways.
-They include help with mental health problems, substance misuse, education or housing.
+Instead of charging and prosecuting offenders, Divert provides a range of support.
+These are called pathways.
+Pathways include help with mental health problems, substance misuse, education or housing.

-If offenders do not complete the programme, they risk being charged and taken to court for their original offence.
+If offenders do not complete the programme then they risk being charged and taken to court for their original offence as a result.